CSGuides/grad-job-guide/index.md

 This website offers a *summary of experiences, insights, and advice*---including many personal opinions and accounts---*on navigating the job search process for computer science academia and industrial research labs*.
 It contains both general advice as well as detailed accounts of several job searches, including:

-* Multiple searches resulting in job offers at top-tier R1 institutions (e.g., CMU, UMass Amherst, etc.).
+* Multiple searches resulting in job offers at top-tier academic research institutions (e.g., CMU, UMass Amherst, etc.).
 * Multiple searches resulting in job offers in industrial research (e.g., GrammaTech, Lincoln Labs, etc.).